Phil Smith's verdict: The key lessons from an encouraging night for SAFC

-Inside an encouraging night for Sunderland and the revealing reactions that followed
+Phil Smith's Sunderland analysis: Inside an encouraging night at Burnley and the revealing reactions

 The noise from the away end told you everything you needed to know.